ColetteDufficy/weight_mate_app/README.md

 1. Clone your new repo by typing `git clone git@github.com:ColetteDufficy/weight_mate_app.git`

 2. Then you'll need to create an API key:
-    a.
-In your browser, go to `https://api-ninjas.com/api/exercises` create an account and an API Key.
+    - In your browser, go to `https://api-ninjas.com/api/exercises` create an account and an API Key.
-    b.
-Navigate to the client folder, and into the `src` folder.
+    - Navigate to the client folder, and into the `src` folder.
 Create a file called env.js
-    c.
-Enter the following code:
+    - Enter the following code:
         `export const PORT = 3000`
         `export const DATABASE_URL="mongodb://localhost:27017"`
         `export const API_KEY="enter_your_API_key_here"`